resume

 • Politics

-Ultimately, you should be hired on your experience and strengths, but the truth is that some hiring managers will reject your application if they think your answers about your personal life are too strange or if you mention controversial subjects, they might not see you fitting into their culture.
+Ultimately, you should be hired based on your experience and strengths, but the reality is that some hiring managers may dismiss your application if your personal answers seem too unusual or touch on controversial subjects that might suggest you won’t fit into their company culture.

 Mike Cioffi is the founder of Talent Traction.
 You can reach him directly at [email protected] if you have any questions about this article.